 - There's an engineer in our office for whom I need to renew the license.
 Is there a unique number assigned to him on this renewal form?
-To what address do I mail the money?
+How do I make the payment?

 - I'm a building official and want to know is it required for an Engineer to submit an original signature on their plans when submitting for a building permit?

 - I'm past my birth month and don't recall getting a renewal notice.
-Can I print one from the web or just mail in the money?
+Can I renew on the web?
 What is the late fee?

 - I let my Engineer Intern or Land Surveyor Intern certificate go past the renewal date.
-What do I have to do to get it reinstated?
+What do I have to do to get it renewed?

-- I am licensed in Canada as a P.Eng.
+- I am licensed in Canada as a P.Eng or in the UK as a C.Eng.
 What do I need to do to get licensed as a P.E. in the State of Idaho?

 - If a client does not require (or request) that certain documents be stamped, does the client accept responsibility for the implementation of those designs?